-Because more users prefer to use mobile devices over larger computers, web designers have put most of their efforts in perfecting web designs for such devices.
-During this process, the debate over responsive vs. adaptive web design has been a recurring one.
+Because more users prefer to use mobile devices over larger computers, web designers have put most of their efforts into perfecting web designs for such devices.
+During this process, the debate over-responsive vs. adaptive web design has been a recurring one.

 Although the differences are apparent, you will notice that each kind of design brings something useful to the table.
 In order to better understand their unique qualities, we need to look at each of these web design styles separately.

 How do you choose between responsive vs. adaptive design?
 You can make it easier for yourself first by understanding what each one is and what it can create for your site.
 Let’s look at adaptive web design first and then proceed to responsive.

 Adaptive web design primarily focuses on the various devices that are on the market today.
 These devices may range from large computers to smaller portable devices such as smartphones.
 With adaptive web design, your goal is to make sure your site is functional on all mainstream devices.

 One of the biggest challenges of web design is getting your site to fit or adapt to any screen size.
 Adaptive web design uses a number of different layouts that have already been designed for different screen sizes.
 Everything is made ahead of time, for example, a specific layout for smartphones, computers, etc.

 A good example of adaptive web design implementation is the site owned by Lufthansa airlines.
 You will notice that the desktop and mobile sites have been tailored to help users achieve different tasks.
 The desktop primarily helps users looking for sites while the mobile site is for those who have already booked their flight.

 Amazon is one of the biggest retail sites today and is another good example of adaptive web design brought to life.
 Many users have noticed the impressive loading speeds when they access Amazon pages.
 This feature is very important for any website as it improves the UX and further helps the business develop.